 Test #2: The Soil Test

 The soil test is when you figure out what number/range your soil is on the pH scale.
 The pH scale ranges from 0 to 14, with 7 meaning neutral.
 Numbers less than 7 mean that your soil is acidic, and numbers greater than 7 mean that your soil is alkaline.
 Each type of plant prefers a different pH level.
 For example, blueberries love an acidic soil around 4.5-5.0.
 On the other hand, most vegetables prefer only a slightly acidic soil.
 Zucchini, for example, prefers a soil pH around 6.0-6.5.
 It is very important to make sure your fruits/vegetables/flowers/etc. have the necessary pH level for that type of plant.
-It’s one of the reasons why you need to carefully plan your garden carefully (here’s my post about garden planning) and use proper crop rotation techniques to make sure that, for example, your blueberries and zucchini plants aren’t in the same area of soil.
+It’s one of the reasons why you need to carefully plan your garden carefully.
+Here’s my post about garden planning.
+Also, make sure you use proper crop rotation techniques to make sure that, for example, your blueberries and zucchini plants aren’t in the same area of soil.

 There are many different soil pH testers you can buy.
 You can go cheap (like me), and buy something like this, which is basically just litmus paper, a colored pH scale, and a tiny container to put your soil sample.
 This cheap little pH test has done just fine for me.
 It’s not super exact, but it ended up giving me a similar pH range that my official soil lab test sent me, so I will keep using this type of test.
 Someday, I will probably buy a fancy pH soil probe like this one.
 It’s kinda expensive, but it has great reviews and it will probably be WAY more accurate than the litmus paper version.
 While researching for this post, I found another pH tester that is way cheaper and seems like less work than the litmus paper, so I might try it this coming season.
 There are lots of options for pH testers, and they range in prices and techniques.
 Feel free to tell me about your pH testing technique in the comment section below!